ibm-cloud-docs/watson-assistant/journeys.md

     }
     ```

     Markdown formatting and links are supported in `text` steps.
+For more information, see [Markdown formatting](/docs/watson-assistant?topic=watson-assistant-web-chat-architecture#web-chat-architecture-markdown).

     Note that the structure of a `text` step in a journey is different from the `text` response type for assistant responses.
 Instead of an array of text values, only a single `text` component is supported.
     {: important}